July 15, 2017, by Terry Macalister

 This is because the “big six” utilities (the UK’s largest energy suppliers), industrial firms and individual householders are all installing storage systems to back up wind, solar and gas-fired power.

-redT energy, a UK company which has developed its own storage technology, says it is doubling staff and already hiring former oil workers.
+redT energy, a UK company which has developed its own storage technology, says it is doubling staff and already hiring former North Sea oil workers.
 The recruitment drive is helped by the fact that the low price of crude since 2014 has meant tens of thousands of workers have lost jobs in Aberdeen, the unofficial capital of the British oil industry.

 Bryan Fotheringham, an engineering manager at redT, is one of those who have made the transition.
 He says: “What you have is a huge wealth of intellectual capital and skills, which have been honed in the UK industry.